fergalquinn77/ci_pp5_summer_fashions/README.md

 - Clothes - this app contains the the clothes listings and detail views, users can add items to a shopping cart, filter for items in categories and hosts the results of the product search.
 Clicking individual items opens a sub  page where users can see detailed product information.
 The clothes app has a wishlist button that allows user to mark items they may wish to purchase in the future.

 - Courses - Users can view course listings and details and be redirected to the contact form to get in touch and enquire.
-- Contact - this app is for users to be able to submit a message to the site owners and recieve acknowledgment.
+- Contact - this app is for users to be able to submit a message to the site owners and receive acknowledgment.
 For users with a profile, when logged in, the form prepopulates profile data to remove friction to the user.
 - Profile - Users can choose to have a profile either when checking out or when authenticated.
-Edit functionality exists and users can view thier purchase history.
+Edit functionality exists and users can view their purchase history.
 There is also functionality for submitted support tickets for registered users.
 - Bag - User can view, add and remove products that they have added to the bag
 - Checkout - Users can use the checkout app to purchase selected items.
 They can see items in the cart and have the option to save profile data during the checkout process.